kamyargerami/Laravel-Failure-Notifier/README.md

 You can change the service configuration by editing the `config\failure-notifier.php` file.

-You can have a setting for each type of exceptions. or you can leave it to use the default configuration.
+You can have a setting for each type of exception. or you can leave it to use the default configuration.

-To add new exception you need to add a new record to the "exceptions" array like below example:
+To add a new exception you need to add a new record to the "exceptions" array like the below example:

 ```
    \App\Exceptions\GetCredentialFailed::class => [